-The Bank has emphasised on developing new products and improving the operation procedures.
-For such purpose, it enforces the strict approval procedure for any new products with the identification, assessment, and control of all relevant risks, e.g. credit risk, market risk, and operational risk.
-All products are subject to a suitable review process before they can be signed off by the working groups and relevant business units and further submission for approval, and subsequent market launch, as well as the annual review of the approved products
+The Bank places great importance on developing new products and improving the operation procedures.
+For such purposes, it enforces the strict approval procedure for any new products with the identification, assessment, and control of all relevant risks, e.g. credit risk, market risk, and operational risk.
+All products must undergo a comprehensive review process before they can be signed off by the working groups and relevant business units and further submission for approval, and subsequent market launch.
+Additionally, all approved products are subject to an annual review